Hello Sister Xiaoyu

 The Path to Resolve Inferiority

 Later, I saw God’s words saying: “What kind of person does God want?
-Is it someone who is great, a celebrity, a noble person, a world-shaking person?
-Is that the kind of person that God wants?
-(No.) So what kind of person does God want, then?
-Tell Me.
-(Someone with their feet firmly on the ground, who is a worthy creature.)
-Aha, so someone with their feet firmly on the ground who pursues to be a worthy creature, who can fulfill a creature’s duty.
+Does He want a person of greatness, a celebrity, a noble person, or a world-shaking person?
+(No.) So, then, what kind of person does God want?
+He wants a person with their feet firmly on the ground who seeks to be a qualified creature of God, who can fulfill the duty of a creature, and who can keep to a human’s place.
 This is one part of it.
 What else?
-(Someone who fears God and shuns evil.)”
-“You must learn how to walk, and how to walk steadily, one step at a time.
+(Someone who fears God and shuns evil.)
+This is another.”
+“You must learn how to walk on the ground, and how to walk steadily, one step at a time.
 If you can walk, then walk; do not try to learn how to run.
 If you can walk one step at a time, then do not try to take two steps at a time.
-You must be a person with your feet firmly on the ground.
+You must conduct yourself with your feet firmly on the ground.
 Do not try to be superhuman, great, or lofty.”

 Thinking back, over these years I had been pursuing to tower above others, to get ahead, and to stand out.
 I regarded all of these as my pursuit in life and falsely thought that if I could be looked up to by people around me, my life would be the most valuable.
 Now I have understood through God’s words that how absurd this kind of outlook on life is.
 Even if a person has an attractive appearance and high status, and he is outstanding among people, if he doesn’t come before God to worship Him or know His almightiness and sovereignty, nor does he know the meaning of life, he cannot be approved by God at all and his life is meaningless.